peter279k/iii_tmp_passwd_tool/README.md

 - As above sample messages, the temporary password is stored in `./iii_tmp_password.txt` file.
 - Congrats!
 Now it can use this temporary password to login III portal happily :)!
+- After using the temporary password to login account, it need to get the OTP to login III account.
+- Running the `pipenv run python3 get_otp_password.py` to get the OTP.

 # References